StoneT2000/rfcl/README.md

 pip install gymnasium-robotics==1.2.3 mani_skill2==0.5.3 # for Adroit and ManiSkill2
 ```

-We use the older/more stable metaworld environments running on old mujoco so we recommend doing this in a separate conda env
+We use the older metaworld environments running on old mujoco so we recommend doing this in a separate conda env
 ```
 mamba install -c conda-forge mesalib glew glfw patchelf pip install "cython<3"